-Chicago Lustre Viburnum is covered in stunning creamy white flat-top flowers at the ends of the branches in late spring.
-The royal blue fruits are held in abundance in spectacular clusters from early to late fall.
+Arrowwood is smothered in stunning creamy white flat-top flowers at the ends of the branches in late spring.
+The blue fruits are held in abundance in spectacular clusters from early to late fall.
 It has forest green deciduous foliage.
-The serrated oval leaves turn an outstanding deep purple in the fall.
+The serrated oval leaves turn an outstanding deep purple in the fall